 Choose a time of day that suits your schedule.
 It may be early in the morning, in the evening, or even during your lunchtime as you take a break from work.

 Find a “cue” that will encourage you to exercise and pray.
 For me, it’s putting on my fitness gear.
 Or leaving my sneakers out.
 Sometimes, I don’t feel like exercising or don’t think I have the time.
 However, when I remember I’m turning down time with my heavenly Father, and that’s he waiting for me to come to him, then this encourages me to get going.

 Most of all, persevere.
 Walking and talking to God may be hard to practice, but practice hard and you will be satisfied.

 Choose a routine.
 Dream big but set realistic goals.
 If you set a goal that is too high and you fail to achieve it, you might be less likely to try again the next time.
 Don’t give up.
 Alter your goal.
 Make it fit your lifestyle.
 Set yourself up for success.

-Journal about your experience and write down the reward you get from your activity.
+Journal about your experience.
+Write down the reward you gain from your activity.
 By the way, journaling has been found to help with stress too.
-This will help you to remember how good you felt and encourage you for next time.
+Journaling will help you to remember how good you felt and encourage you for next time.

+You will be rewarded for your efforts.
 My reward is usually feeling calmer.
-Sometimes though, the reward is receiving clarity to a problem, or peace because I’ve taken the opportunity to ask for and receive forgiveness from God.
+Sometimes though, I receive clarity to a problem or a sense of peace because I’ve taken the opportunity to ask for and receive forgiveness from God.